 6. Setup Your Website

 You can do a lot on social media, and you should definitely be doing that.
 But websites still go a long way, especially if you're going to be working with clients or running an online store.
 A website for your business automatically makes you look more professional and makes people stand up and pay attention.
-Sites like Shopify and Wix make it easy to start an eCommerce website, and you can also include a blog to publish regular content to keep your audience engaged.
+Sites like Shopify and Wix make it easy to start an eCommerce platform, and you can also include a blog to publish regular content to keep your audience engaged.

 Once you have your website, make it look great.
 First impressions matter, so ensure your website looks enticing and makes it very clear who you are, what you do, and what you have to offer.